skhatiri/Aerialist/README.md

 Some of the common combination of the following arguments are listed here as sample test cases:

-- Replaying a pre-recorder manual flight log:
+- Replaying a pre-recorded manual flight log:

 `python3 aerialist --commands data/t0.ulg --simulator gazebo --drone sitl`